HarisonLacey/thnk-tnk-message-sharing/README.md

 # THNK TNK | Message Sharing

-THNK TNK is a message sharing application that allows users to submit messages for other users to see, favourite and follow.
+THNK TNK is a message sharing application built from scratch that allows users to submit messages for other users to see, favourite and follow.

 ## Deployed Application